Telegram has two fundamental principles when it comes to collecting and processing private data:

 Under applicable data protection legislation, in certain circumstances, you have rights concerning your personal data.
 You have a right to: (1) request a copy of all your personal data that we store and to transmit that copy to another data controller; (2) delete (see section 10 below) or amend your personal data; (3) restrict, or object to, the processing of your personal data; (4) correct any inaccurate or incomplete personal data we hold on you; and (5) lodge a complaint with national data protection authorities regarding our processing of your personal data.

-If you wish to exercise any of these rights, kindly contact us using the details in section 12 below.
+If you wish to exercise any of these rights, kindly use the contact details in section 12 below.

 You can control how your data is used (e.g., delete synced contacts) in Settings > Privacy & Security > Data Settings (using one of our mobile apps).